Internet Domain: .br

 Expropriation and Compensation: In the recent past, there there have been no expropriation actions against foreign interests in Brazil nor have there been any signs that the current government is contemplating such actions.
 In the past, some claims regarding land expropriations by state agencies have been judged by courts in U.S. citizens' favor.
 However, compensation has not always been paid, as states have filed appeals to these decisions.

 Economic Freedom: According to the 2019 Index of Economic Freedom, Brazil’s economic freedom score is 51.9, making its economy the 150th freest in the 2019 Index.
 Its score is 0.5 points higher than last year as a result of declines in Government spending and labor freedom.
 Brazil is ranked 27th out of 32 countries in the South and Central America/Caribbean region.
 Its overall score is below regional and world averages.

-Brazil is a mixture of races and ethnicities, resulting in rich diversity.
+Brazil is a mixture of races and ethnic backgrounds, resulting in rich diversity.
 The family is the foundation of the social structure and forms the basis of stability for most people.
 Nepotism is considered a positive thing, since it implies that employing people one knows and trusts is of primary importance.

 Brazilians need to know who they are doing business with before they can work effectively.
 They prefer face-to-face meetings to written communication.
 In general, the individual they deal with is more important than the company.